 - Create a “knowledge network” among the region’s news initiatives, so they can add to, amplify, link to or broadcast news that is being created but that their niche audiences might not otherwise come across.

-- This pilot project also seeks to gauge interest in and the merits of different kinds of collaborations between Philadelphia media outlets.
+- This pilot project also gauged interest in and the merits of different kinds of collaborations between Philadelphia media outlets.

 - The journalism must adhere to principles of accuracy, fairness and transparency.